AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/22.4-release-activity/22-4-release-overview.md

                     </td>
                 </tr>
 <tr data-mc-conditions="">
-   <td> <p><a href="../../../product-announcements/product-releases/22.4-release-activity/22-4-aug-29.md" class="MCXref xref" xrefformat="{para}">Predecessor details now available
+   <td> <p><a href="../../../product-announcements/product-releases/22.4-release-activity/22-4-sept-5.md" class="MCXref xref" xrefformat="{para}">Predecessor details now available
 </a><span style="color: #ff0000;"> Coming soon to Preview!</span></p>
 <p>To view the details of a task's predecessors, you can now hover over the predecessor number in the Predecessors column.
 The details box displays the predecessor task and project being referenced, planned start and end dates for the predecessor task, and the predecessor task's number of predecessors and successors.
 You can expand the project details to see more information about the project.
-Additional information is included for cross-project predecessors.
+Additional information is included for cross-project predecessors.</p>

-Note: This functionality is not currently available in the Workload Balancer in the Teams area.</p>
    </td>
     <td> <p><b>Available on these dates:</b> </p>
     <ul>